The following organizations are members of the United States Registry of Exercise Professionals®

 National Council for Certified Personal Trainers (NCCPT)

-The National Council for Certified Personal Trainers (NCCPT), an ISSA company, believes that the health and fitness of our society can be significantly improved by the success of certified professionals.
+The National Council for Certified Personal Trainers (NCCPT) believes that the health and fitness of our society can be significantly improved by the success of certified professionals.
 NCCPT is unconditionally committed to providing quality certification and recertification programs for competent practice in the health, sports and fitness specialties; advancing the fitness industry as a whole; and developing greater access to career opportunities for those who share our vision of creating a stronger, healthier world.
 The objectives of NCCPT are to be a recognized leader in the industry by: inspiring healthier living through professional-level fitness certification; providing accessible and reputable fitness and personal training certifications; and placing the needs of certification candidates, alumni, their clients and their communities first.

 National Council on Strength & Fitness (NCSF)